U.S. Department of State Seal

 Further health information:

 Traffic Safety and Road Conditions: Road conditions in Afghanistan are generally poor.
 Many urban streets in Afghanistan have large potholes and are not well lit, and rural roads are frequently not paved.
 There have also been reports of cave-ins and erosion on the Ring Road (the Kabul-Kandahar-Herat-Mazar highway).
 Vehicles are often poorly maintained and overloaded.
 Traffic laws are often not enforced, and roadside assistance is non-existent.
 Vehicular traffic is chaotic, and drivers must contend with numerous pedestrians, bicyclists, and animals.
-With congested roads, non-standard traffic patterns, and abundant pedestrian traffic, vehicle accidents are a serious concern and can escalate into violent confrontations when involving foreigners.
+With congested roads, non-standard traffic patterns, and abundant pedestrian traffic, vehicle accidents are a serious concern and can escalate into violent confrontations .
 All drivers are urged to drive defensively, drive only in the daylight, and pay close attention to their surroundings.
-Owners of vehicles with tinted windows can be arrested.
-Please see the Department of State’s additional information on Road Safety.
+Owners of vehicles with tinted windows can be detained.
+Please see our information on Road Safety.

 U.S. citizens should also be aware that land mines and large quantities of unexploded ordnance exist throughout the countryside and along roads, posing a danger to travelers.
 Robberies and kidnappings are also prevalent on the roads outside Kabul.